 Replacement fees for a stolen permit will be waived if a police report is provided.
 Once reported as stolen, use of the permit will result in impoundment of the vehicle and the owner will be assessed full charges for use from the date the stolen permit form was filed.

 Display of altered permits incurs a heavy fine and impoundment.
 Back parking will be charged from the date of alteration.

 Refunds for cancelled parking will be made on a prorated basis.
 Any issued hangtags will need to be returned in order to receive the refund.
 No refunds will be issued for student permits after the 13th week of the semester.
 No refunds will be made for permits revoked due to misuse.

 A person who purchases, uses or displays a university permit in violation of university parking regulations may have his/her parking permit revoked.
 Fraudulent applications include, but are not restricted to:

 Only one permit is issued per person, unless otherwise specified.
-Permits are not transferable to another person.
+Permits and Fast Passes are not transferable to another person.
 Use of a permit on additional vehicles is permissible provided the vehicle is registered with Parking Services.
 Only one vehicle is permitted to park in garage/lot per permit.
 The Parking Office must be notified of changes in vehicles, license plate, address or other permit application information.